No-Fee Apartments • Boerum Hill, Brooklyn

 Boerum Hill is a transit powerhouse masquerading as a neighborhood.
 You're buying proximity to Manhattan—five subway lines within walking distance, including the 2/3/4/5 corridor that defines commuter convenience.
 The streets themselves are atmospheric: cobblestone blocks, century-old brownstones, and Atlantic Avenue's dense cluster of restaurants and antique dealers create texture that newer Brooklyn developments can't replicate.
 But the tradeoff is real.
 You get 132 trees per 200m (decent density), yet only 2/10 canopy coverage, meaning summer heat radiates off pavement.
 Fort Greene Park is nearly a kilometer away.
 This is a neighborhood optimized for people who spend their waking hours elsewhere—either commuting into the city or working from home—and need walkable restaurants and reliable transit more than they need green space.

-Boerum Hill scores 5.5/10 overall on DwellCheck's livability index, ranking #8 of 11 in Brooklyn.
+Boerum Hill scores 5.5/10 overall on DwellCheck's livability index, ranking #20 of 32 in Brooklyn.
 The median listing price in Boerum Hill is $965K at $1283/sqft.
 Boerum Hill has 7 subway stations within walking distance: Nevins St, High St, Borough Hall/Court St.

 Frequently Asked Questions

-How is transit from Boerum Hill?
+How do I get around from Boerum Hill?

 No-Fee Apartments in other Brooklyn neighborhoods